 The Joint Rules Committee set the distance between bases at sixty feet for play with the standard, or twelve-inch ball; and forty-five feet when the fourteen-inch sphere was used.
 The pitching distance was set at thirty-seven feet, eight and one-half inches.
 The batters’ boxes were made five feet by three feet.

 The pitching distance for the sixty-foot diamond was increased to forty feet.
 Pitchers using the windmill delivery then very much in vogue were beginning to have too much of an edge on the offense.
-The public was calling for more hitting and less strikeouts and this was the rule makers first attempt to oblige.
+The sports-focused public were calling for more hitting and less strikeouts and this was the rule makers first attempt to oblige.

-In 1937 the base running rule was amended, also to help the offense, by permitting the runner to leave the bag as soon as the ball had left the pitchers hand instead of waiting until it had passed the home plate.
+In 1937 the base running rule was amended, also to help the offense by permitting the runner to leave the bag as soon as the ball had left the pitchers hand instead of waiting until it had passed the home plate.

 In 1938 bunting was permitted.
 Pitchers whose teams wore light gray or white were required to wear a contrasting color.